GDPR for Magento 2

 The status of customers related to the new policy terms is tracked via the Consent Relevance grid, which also contains the date when the latest consent was provided by customers.

+Result.
 The process of getting compliant with the latest legislation changes becomes much simpler, consciously manageable and trackable.

 Magento 2 GDPR Detailed Feature List